Quia Sum, Cogito: Chapter 8

 “That was her?!
 Why didn’t she come with you?”

-“Since moving here, she’s had all these ideas about ‘needing to find herself’.
-That’s what the degeneracy here does, it corrupts the good things that we built.”
-He put an emphasis on the “we” which I took to mean the CapDem culture.
+Without changing his position, his voice drops so no one can overhear, “Since moving here, she’s had all these ideas about ‘needing to find herself’.
+That’s what the degeneracy here does, it corrupts the good things that we have built and keeps us from making things better.”
+He puts an emphasis on the “we” and “us” which I take to mean the CapDems.
 “Everyone here is lazy and unproductive… except of course when things need to be fixed up.
 I’ve dedicated myself to 15 years working every day with a set schedule, but HERE?
 I don’t know what to do with myself.
 I try to keep productive, but everyone just wants to do the bare minimum!
 How could that possibly be appealing to Janet?
 She loved being my wife!
 But since being here… she looks at me like I’m a monster!
-For 15 years I pulled my weight to make us happy, and she just walked away.”
-I could almost hear him gritting his teeth through the rant.
+For 15 years I pulled my weight to make us happy, and is she grateful?!
+Ha!
+No… of course not, she just walks away.”
+I can almost hear him gritting his teeth through the rant.
 “Selfish.
 That’s what it is.
 And people look at me as if I’m wrong.”
-He shook his head then looked back at me.
+He shakes his head then looks back at me.
 “Sorry.
 You shouldn’t have to hear about all that.”
-He paused for a moment, then took another bite.
+He pauses for a moment, then takes another bite.

 We sit in silence for a few minutes, the only noise is the mismatched cutlery scraping the plates.
-This is all I needed to see to justify my mission, all my worst fears realized: it wasn’t the people that were the enemy.
+This is all I need to see to justify my mission, all my worst fears realized: it isn’t the people that are the enemy.
 Not really.
-It was the community itself and the lies that are pushed on everyone.
-The Tendians were to blame.
+It’s the community itself and the lies that are pushed on everyone.
+The Tendians are to blame.

 “One thing I’ve never understood, why is everyone here a Tendian?
 What’s the appeal in thinking you aren’t sentient?”

 “Honestly, I have no idea.
-The best I can gather is they think it allows them to be more free?
-Who knows.
+The best I can gather through the way they talk is they think it allows them to be more free?
+But that doesn’t make any type of sense, so who knows.
 It’s a dumb philosophy that no one can explain.
 One thing that was a shock when I came here though… there are no real ‘Tendian elites’.
 At least none that I’ve seen.”

 “It’s the AI mostly.
 While I’ve been here, I’ve been asked if I wanted to help others or do social tasks.
 It’s never a requirement.
 You could do absolutely nothing with no repercussions.
-I did that out of spite when I first arrived, but eventually I went stir crazy and I offered to help from time to time just to have something to take up the time.
+I did that out of spite when I first arrived and to this day I refuse to take orders from the machine, but eventually I went stir crazy and I offered to help from time to time just to have something to do.
 But the leadership roles switch depending on who needs help and focus.
-It’s not really democratic as much as it is statistical.
+It’s not really democratic as much as it is statistically authoritative.
 As far as I know though, there are people that do highly skilled work at the center.
-They probably make medicine – and other drugs – there.”
+They probably make medicine and other drugs there.”

 That makes no sense.
 I’ll have to consider it a bit more later.
 “The center?”

 “It’s the big building about three and a half klicks west of here.
-I think it used to be a mall decades ago, you can’t miss it.”
+I think it used to be a mall when we still cared about commerce, you can’t miss it.”

 I pull up the map on the AR while we talk.
 That’s where I’m heading.
 I feel myself stroking the cuff – the bomb – absentmindedly and refocus on Kletus readjusting to eat another bite instead.
 “You should go get her back.
 She’s your wife.
 If you don’t have your family, then you’ve got nothing.”

 He thinks for a second as he finishes his last few bites.
 “That’s good advice.
 I will.
 A bit of advice in return: don’t talk to many people.
 They may treat you like a CapDem” he gave another knowing wink “and they don’t like them at all.
 Good luck to you though.
 I hope you succeed at what you are trying to accomplish.”
-I stand up and shake his outstretched hand.
+I follow his lead in standing up and I shake his outstretched hand.
 As expected, a firm grip to show he could be trusted.
+“Thank you.
+I didn’t know I needed this conversation so much.
+I don’t get to talk openly with anyone except Janet.
+Everyone else would just critique me for being a slave to the past” he says this with an eye roll “or something.
+This bit of sanity was really nice.”
+I offer a smile back as we drop the handshake.
 With that, he turns and walks away.

 I sit back down to finish my pasta (it’s indeed Tess’s, even if it was a few days old I would be able to identify her family recipe, and this was only one day leftover).
 They all need to be saved.
-That is the only thought that consumed my mind as I sat surrounded – but at the same time separate – from the unwilling drones.
-More than ever now, I can’t look at them as anything more than victims.
+That is the only thought that consumes my mind as I sit surrounded – but at the same time separate – from the unwilling drones.
+More than ever, I can’t look at them as anything more than victims.
 The Consensus itself is to blame, and – from what Kletus just said – the Consensus cannot remain if the AI is destroyed.

 The CapDem leadership must have known all this.
 That’s why they don’t target people.
 That’s why they never focus on individuals but the entire community.
 An idea can’t be blamed or combatted.
 There is always a hidden group pulling the strings.
 And it seems – in this case – that group is just the single machine.